THUDM/BattleAgentBench/README.md

 python setup.py develop
 ```

 Second, test the installation.
-First, use the following command to start the game server.
+Use the following command to start the game server.
 If executed successfully, you will see the game interface pop up.

 ```sh
 python -m battle_city.server_sync  --turn-off-after-end --map s1